StartArticlesThe Importance of ESG in the Trump Era

 c)The repeal of rules that required transparency from companies regarding socio-environmental impacts.

-These actions signal a retreat in the ESG agenda from a government perspective.
-However, paradoxically, this movement may generate a stronger response from the private sector and international markets, which tend to reinforce their own ESG guidelines.
+These actions signal a retreat in the ESG agenda from a governmental perspective.
+However, paradoxically, this movement can trigger a stronger response from the private sector and international markets, which tend to reinforce their own ESG guidelines.

 In addition, there are other important rules: